fhiso/tsc-governance/strategy.md

 the citation elements.
 Ideally this should be possible using standard templating technology such as [XSLT](http://www.w3.org/Style/XSL/) or [BibTeX](https://www.ctan.org/pkg/bibtex?lang=en).
-It is not FHISO's job to produce such an formatter, but as the standard develops, we should be considering whether data in the citation elements can be converted algorithmically to forms used in real-world citations.
+It is not FHISO's job to produce such a formatter, but as the standard develops, we should be considering whether data in the citation elements can be converted algorithmically to forms used in real-world citations.
 For example, some citation styles for books put the author's surname first,